 - The four major functions of the skeleton:

 - shape and support,

-- movement,
+- o movement,

-- protection,
+- o protection,

-- blood production.
+- o blood production.

 - Examples of major bones of the body to highlight these functions.

 - Relevance to performance and participation in physical activity.

 - Examples of different types of joints:

 - fixed or immovable joints/fibrous joints,

 - slightly movable joints/cartilaginous joints,

 - freely movable joints/synovial joints.

 - Describe the components of each type of joint.

 - Describe the range of movements which includes:

 - flexion, extension, rotation, abduction and adduction.

 - Ligament, cartilage and synovial fluid problems.